Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-8g9x9VzYlJs.md

 ---
-title: "Q&A: Can there be a notebook in the Hub with Somersloop on the cover?"
+title: "October 6th, 2020 Livestream Q&A: Can there be a notebook in the Hub with Somersloop on the cover?"
 date: "2020-10-06"
 layout: transcript
 topics: